 Cow’s milk infant formula

-This type of formula is the most favorable one on the market and is treated to make the protein more digestible.
+This type of formula is the most favourable one on the market and is treated to make the protein more digestible.

 Soy infant formula